endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `"afterburner fuel"`: fuel consumed by the afterburner in one frame.
 * `"afterburner heat"`: heat produced by the afterburner in one frame.
 * `"afterburner thrust"`: thrust produced by the afterburner in one frame.
+* `"ammo"`: if an outfit is not a weapon but is able to carry ammunition, that outfit should specify the ammo that it holds.
+This makes it so that if you sell the outfit carrying the ammunition, it will automatically sell any ammunition that would go over capacity instead of preventing the sale of the outfit. **(v.
+0.9.5)**
 * `"atmosphere scan"`: not usable by the player, but indicates that the AI will treat this ship as if it wants to fly past planets to "scan" them.
 * `atrocity`: if you are caught carrying this outfit, the government that scanned you turns hostile.
 If the scan happens when you are landed on  planet, you are immediately captured and imprisoned for life.
 * `bunks`: additional crew / passenger space.